mlresearch/r2/_posts/2020-08-20-viswanathan20a.md

   capabilities of the Structural Risk Minimization Principle.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
+publisher: PMLR
 issn: 2640-3498
 id: viswanathan20a
 month: 0
-tex_title: A note on the comparison of polynomial selection methods
+tex_title: A Note on the Comparison of Polynomial Selection Methods
 cycles: false
 bibtex_editor: Heckerman, David and Whittaker, Joe
 editor: